gavinmdouglas/gavinmdouglas.github.io/index.md

 			<br/><br/>

-			Hello!
 			I am a postdoctoral researcher in <a href="https://louismariebobay.wixsite.com/bobaylab">Louis-Marie Bobay's lab</a> at North Carolina State University.<br/><br/>

+            I will be starting my own lab at the University of New Brunswick (Fredericton campus) in July 2025!
+[Lab website](https://douglaslab.ca)

 			This site summarizes my professional background and contact information.
 There are also teaching materials available from past workshops I have taught.